In fashion circles, lawyers becoming sought-after accessories

-NEW YORK, Sept 11 (Reuters) - One of the hottest new trends in fashion is emerging from an unlikely venue: law school.
+NEW YORK (Reuters) - One of the hottest new trends in fashion is emerging from an unlikely venue: law school.

 Fashion law is a burgeoning niche practice in New York and Los Angeles, both hubs of the approximately $200 billion U.S. apparel market, with both legal firms and design houses hiring specialist attorneys.